SongRb/Electronic-book-share-platform/README.md

 Flask
 ## Introduction
 Course project for Software Engineering.
 A simple E-book sharing platform built on Flask and Microsoft SQL server.
+We use RESTful architecture and divide word load into Front-end, Server and Database.
+My contribution is mainly based on web server construction.
 ## Feature
 * Signup and verify email address like real web application
 * Easily upload and share your e-book